-Leading higher education to a more inclusive, just,
+Leading higher education to a more inclusive, just, and equitable future

 The Society for the Future of Higher Education (SFHE) is an incubator and advocate for ideas, strategies, and pedagogies to lead higher education to a more inclusive, just, and equitable future.
 In order to fulfill our mission, we have committed to three years of programming focused on diversity, equity, and inclusion.